 )

 The Python SDK will translate the type declarations for the API.
-But the API actually accepts a subset of the OpenAPI 3.0 schema (Schema).
+However, the API accepts a subset of the OpenAPI 3.0 schema (Schema).
 You can also pass the schema as JSON:

 "type": "STRING",